ant-design/ant-design/components/collapse/demo/extra.md

 ## en-US

-Render extra element in the top-right corner.
+Render extra element in the top-right corner of each panel.